One of the most frequently asked questions by teens and young adults is “how long do drugs stay in your system?”

 Here are commonly used drugs and the general length of time these drugs will stay in your system.
 Keep in mind the results will vary for most of them.

 - Marijuana – 2 days to 40+ days

 - Ecstasy (MDMA) – 2 to 4 days

 While there are ways for a person to “flush” their system out before a drug screening, they are chancy at best.

-To reduce the likelihood that an individual will substitute their urine sample with someone else’s, many labs require that a test administrator be present as it is being taken, which ensures the origin and purity of the sample.
+To reduce the likelihood that an individual will substitute their urine sample with someone else’s, many labs require that a test administrator be present as it is being taken, ensuring the sample’s origin and purity.

-Wondering How Long Do Drugs Stay in Your System Could Be a Sign of Other Problems
+Wondering How Long Drugs Stay in Your System Could Be a Sign of Other Problems

 In 2013, the National Institute on Drug Abuse (NIDA) estimated that 9.4 percent of the population, nearly 25 million people, had used drugs in the past month.

 Continually failing drug screenings or being unable to stop using an illicit substance in the case of an impending test might be a signal of a greater issue, one of dependency or addiction.